FacilityApi/FacilityApi.github.io/docs/spec.md

 * `TooManyRequests`: The client has made too many requests.
 * `RequestTooLarge`: The request is too large.

 The **message** is a human-readable `string` that describes the error.
-It is usually intended for client developers, not end users.
+It is usually intended for developers, not end users.

 The **details** `object` can be used to store whatever additional error information the service wants to communicate.